GOP splits as virus aid package could swell past $1 trillion

 Paul compared GOP backers of the spending to “Bernie bros” — referring to the young supporters of Sen. Bernie Sanders of Vermont.
 “This is insane. … There’s no difference now between the two parties.”

-As a long line of senators rose to speak about aspects of the bill, Texas Sen. Ted Cruz asked his colleagues, “What the hell are we doing?”
+As senators rose to speak about aspects of the bill, Texas Sen. Ted Cruz asked his colleagues, “What in the hell are we doing?”

+Cruz warned if the economy is still shut down come November, Joe Biden will win the White House, Democrats will control the Senate and “we’ll be meeting in a much smaller lunch room,” according to a person granted anonymity to discuss the closed-door session.

 With the pandemic showing no signs of easing,officials acknowledge the daunting challenge of trying to contain the coronavirus and prevent further economic distress.
-The U.S. has rising infections and a death toll of 140,800, more than anywhere else in the world.
-The health crisis is worsening just as emergency aid is about to expire.
+The U.S. has rising infections and a death toll exceeding 142,000, more than anywhere else in the world.
+The health crisis is worsening as emergency aid is about to expire.

-Meadows told reporters the president wants to ensure the funding package “meets the legitimate needs that are before the American people.”
+Meadows told reporters Trump wants to ensure the funding package “meets the legitimate needs that are before the American people.”

+Democratic leaders said the Republicans are in disarray, and Pelosi later blamed the pandemic’s mounting toll on Trump’s inaction.

 The Republicans are poised to roll out a $1 trillion package, what McConnell called a “starting point” in talks.
 It’s a counter-offer to Pelosi’s $3 trillion House-passed plan as they race to strike a deal by the end of the month.
 That’s when a $600 weekly unemployment benefits boostand other aid, including a federal rental moratorium on millions of apartment units, expires.

-McConnell’s package wold send a fresh round of direct cash payments to Americans below a certain income level, likely $75,000 for singles, extend small business loans under the Paycheck Protection Program and create a five-year liability shieldagainst what he warns is a potential “epidemic” of coronavirus lawsuits.
+McConnell’s package would send a fresh round of cash payments to Americans below a certain income level, likely $75,000 for singles, extend small business loans under the Paycheck Protection Program and create a five-year liability shieldagainst what he warns is a potential “epidemic” of coronavirus lawsuits.

-Republicans want to replace the $600 weekly federal jobless benefit with a lower amount, to prevent the unemployed from receiving more aid than they would through a normal paycheck, Republicans said.
+Republicans said they want to replace the $600 weekly federal jobless benefit with a lower amount, to prevent the unemployed from receiving more aid than they would through a normal paycheck.

 Over lunch, Mnuchin explained the unemployment boost could be phased down to a percentage of a worker’s previous income, according to a Republican granted anonymity to discuss the private meeting.
 Some Republicans prefer simply eliminating the $600 benefit.

-But the president’s priorities are splitting his GOP allies in Congress giving momentum to Democrats as talks are underway.
+But Trump’s priorities are splitting his GOP allies and giving momentum to Democrats.

-Trump wants a full repeal of the 15.3% payroll tax, which is split among employers and employees, and funds Social Security and Medicare.
+Trump wants a full repeal of the 15.3% payroll tax, which is shared among employers and employees, and funds Social Security and Medicare.
 Experts say that alone would cost $600 billion.
-At a White House meeting on Monday, GOP leaders told Trump they preferred to include only a partial payroll tax cut.
+At a White House meeting Monday, GOP leaders told Trump they preferred including only a partial payroll tax cut.

 Easing the payroll tax is dividing Trump’s party because it does little to help out-of-work Americans and adds to the debt load.
 The tax is already being deferred for employers under the previous virus relief package.
 Supporters say cutting it now for employees would put money in people’s pockets and stimulate the economy.